Last update: Feb. 7, 2020

 Moderately safe.
 Probably compatible.

 Read the Comment.

-After a surgery for augmentation mammoplasty there is a higher risk for lactation failure with a lower incidence of exclusive breastfeeding and an increased need of effective support among women who are carriers of breast implants.
+Although in some published series no breastfeeding problems have been found (Jewell 2019), after a surgery for augmentation mammoplasty there is a higher risk for lactation failure (Marcacine 2018) with a lower incidence of exclusive breastfeeding (Cheng 2018, Schiff 2014, Andrade 2010, Zuckerman 2010) and an increased need of effective support among women who are carriers of breast implants (Roberts 2015).

 Involved factors are many:

 1- Lost of sensibility and erection capacity of the nipple and disruption of the neuro-endocrine reflex due to section of lateral and medial branches of the 4th-intercostal nerve or neural endings of the areola-nipple complex, depending on type of surgery, may decrease the milk production.